helloSystem/docs/index.md

 Maybe you'd like to look into one of these: [Issues flagged with good-first-issue](https://github.com/search?q=org%3AhelloSystem+is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22&type=).

-Please see https://github.com/helloSystem/hello/blob/master/CONTRIBUTING.md for more information.
+Please see the [CONTRIBUTING.md](https://github.com/helloSystem/hello/blob/master/CONTRIBUTING.md) for more information.

+Developers chat at `#FuryBSD` on `irc.freenode.net`.
+Since we are working in different timezones, do not expect immediate answers.
+It is best to stay connected for at least a couple of days or so.